fecichi/fecichi/README.md

 - 👋 Hi, I’m @fecichi
-- 👀 I’m interested in ...
+- 👀 I’m interested in english
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on github
-- 📫 How to reach me ...
+- 📫 How to reach me
+- www.feichi.com

 <!---
 fecichi/fecichi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.